Case Study · Indigenous Records Research

 abitakijig8k8e (Cadieux, 1938 — same manuscript)

 Father: Kitchi Wabizi.
 Priest: Guichard.
 Two transcribers read the mother’s name differently from the same original register.
-Direct manuscript examination required to resolve.
+Original manuscript confirmed: abita kijig8k8e (space between components).
+Cadieux reading confirmed.
 Spousal ID

 1805 · Mother of the Bride, Physically Present